deepshitgoeshere/jona.io/blog/no-good-language.md

 In your heart, you know it's true.
 There's no such thing as a _good_ or even _best_ language.

 Some might want to punch their computers and scream: _"Blasphemy!
 Everyone knows that [LANGUAGE X] is the best!
 It has [FEATURES Y AND Z]!"_.
 Doesn't this sound awfully familiar to you?
-I'm sure you've heard that similar, if not exact, phrasing shout out by some random guy on the internet in response to you claiming that [LANGUAGE X] isn't actually as good as everyone says.
+I'm sure you've heard that similar, if not exact, phrasing shout out by some random person on the internet in response to you claiming that [LANGUAGE X] isn't actually as good as everyone says.

 There's really no good way to talk around this, but every language is usually focused on a different __paradigm__.
 Examples of paradigms include object-oriented (which Java and Ruby are quite good at), imperative programming (first employed by the VERY early languages such as B or even Speedcoding) or, the latest craze, functional programming (the most notable example being Haskell, which is dubbed my many as _"the new Javascript"_ already).